 by Anna Mueller – I showed up at the Center for Limnology’s Hasler Lab a few hours after the sun had risen and it was already getting hot.
 I was sweaty from biking to work …

-Save The Date!
-Hasler Lab Open House June 23rd!
+Hasler Lab Open House This Friday, June 21!

 Calling all lake lovers!
-(Or wetland enthusiasts, river runners, pond explorers, etc!)
-On Friday, June 23rd, you’re invited to Hasler Lab’s open house.
-Each summer we pick a Friday afternoon to open the doors to …
+(Or wetland enthusiasts, river runners, pond explorers, etc.) This Friday, June 21st, you’re invited to Hasler Lab’s Annual Open House.
+Each summer we pick a Friday afternoon to open the doors …

 “Within the first few hours, I already looked at the lake differently.”
 Hasler Lab’s summer intern reflects on her first week.